CME Group Inc (CME) Shares Decline Despite Market Challenges - News Heater

 CME’s Market Performance

-CME’s stock has seen a -0.27% decrease for the week, with a 0.57% rise in the past month and a 4.36% gain in the past quarter.
-The volatility ratio for the week is 1.91%, and the volatility levels for the past 30 days are at 1.53% for CME Group Inc The simple moving average for the past 20 days is -0.55% for CME’s stock, with a 9.41% simple moving average for the past 200 days.
+CME’s stock has seen a -1.93% decrease for the week, with a -1.37% drop in the past month and a 3.23% gain in the past quarter.
+The volatility ratio for the week is 1.88%, and the volatility levels for the past 30 days are at 1.58% for CME Group Inc The simple moving average for the past 20 days is -0.45% for CME’s stock, with a 9.06% simple moving average for the past 200 days.

 Analysts’ Opinion of CME